IBM/vpn-ha-ic-oci-hub-spoke/README.md

 We will also provide a sample Terraform code to facilitate a quick and easy deployment.
 This example is designed for learning purposes and serves as a helpful introduction to deploying the solution.
 However, we recommend not using it directly in production environments.

-We encourage you to visit the following blog where we delve into the technical aspects of the solution **TODO - LINK BLOG**
+We encourage you to visit the following blog where we delve into the technical aspects of the solution [here](https://developer.ibm.com/tutorials/awb-high-availability-vpn-cloud-oci/)

 # Proposed architecture.
 Active-Active